5AAH2015 Themes in the Study of Contemporary Africa

 Assessment: 1 x 3 hour examination (60%), 2 x 2,000 word essays (15% each) &

 1 x oral presentation (10%)

-The aim of this module is to try and understand what is happening in a continent that seems permanently in crisis and generally unable to develop.
-Why was there such unspeakable violence in Liberia and Sierra Leone?
-Why are oil-exporting states like Angola still ranked so poorly in the UN Human Development Index?
+The aim of this module is to try and understand what is happening in a continent that seems permanently in crisis.
+Why was there such unspeakable violence in Liberia and Rwanda?
+Why are oil-exporting states like Nigeria or Angola still ranked so poorly in the UN Human Development Index?
 Are multi-party elections the cause of civil violence?
 Why is corruption apparently endemic?
 Is aid the answer?
 And why is witchcraft thriving today?
 Or is it simply that the press and media continue to give us a distorted image, still pandering to the late nineteenth-century vision of Conrad’s Heart of Darkness?

 Starting from an examination of these issues, the course will offer a fresh re-interpretation of contemporary Africa.
 It will provide the intellectual and conceptual framework best suited to the study of the continent since independence.
 An important aspect of the course is its emphasis on analysing today’s problems in historical and comparative perspective.
 This means that we will place Africa within the continuum of its own history, going back to the pre-colonial period and that we will examine the impact of colonial rule across the continent by identifying what was common, rather than distinct, in how the Europeans colonised the continent.
 We will also compare Africa with other formerly colonised parts of the world.